-As the June sun beat down on us while rock climbing and hiking with heavy climbing packs in Idaho’s City of Rocks National Reserve and Castle Rocks State Park, I stayed cool and comfortable even with the hood of the Crater Lake Hoody up much of the time.
+Wearing it under a hot sun from rock climbing and hiking with heavy climbing packs in Idaho’s Sawtooth Mountains and City of Rocks National Reserve to backpacking Utah’s High Uintas Wilderness, Nevada’s Ruby Crest Trail, and the 96-mile Wind River High Route, the Crater Lake Hoody became my go-to sun shirt and kept me cool and comfortable even with the hood up much of the time.

 The second-lightest hoody on this list, its polyester and elastane fabric feels smooth and soft against skin and wicks moisture quickly: Hiking with a pack loaded with climbing gear under a hot sun, I sweated but the shirt never got very wet.
 With very stretchy fabric, this shirt fits closely and yet easily pulls over a short-sleeve base layer, and the deepest hood on this list stays put even in strong wind—and helps this sun shirt protect me from annoying mosquitoes, as it did on a buggy, six-day backpacking trip in Utah’s High Uintas Wilderness in mid-July.
 A UPF 50+ rating translates to maximum sun protection—impressive for this light fabric.